Tingena maranta: Distribution

 This species is endemic to New Zealand and has been observed in Invercargill, as well as at Dunedin, Mount Ida, Central Otago and Mount Earnslaw / Pikirakatahi.

 Behaviour

-Adults are on the wing from October until January.
+Adults are nocturnal and are on the wing from October until January.

-Habitat
+Habitat and hosts

 This species prefers to inhabit areas with grass or low herbs, and does not inhabit native forest.
+Specimens have been collected in kānuka shrubland.
+The larvae of T. maranta feed on leaf litter with specimens having been found in Poa litter.